soodoku/tldr/summaries/42_news_that_matters.md

 ### Het.
 Treat for Priming

-* Apparently doesn't vary that much by pol. sophistication but same issues with the analysis.
+* Apparently doesn't vary that much by pol. sophistication but the same issues with the analysis.

 ### Electoral Consequences of Priming